vineetgarhewal/UnityCloudDiagnosticsSetup/README.md

                 "ConnectionString": "<Place-Your-StorageAccount-ConnectionString-Here>"
         }
 }
-•	Execution command: python KargoCollector.py -k <kubeConfigFile> -c <collectionTye> [-m <durationInMinutes>] [-o <outputfolder>] [-s <storageType>] [-i <identityType>]
+6. Execution command: python KargoCollector.py -k <kubeConfigFile> -c <collectionTye> [-m <durationInMinutes>] [-o <outputfolder>] [-s <storageType>] [-i <identityType>]

 Note:
- k is the path to kubeconfig file ( mandatory ) c is to specify the type of collcection .
-Currently supported are "prometheus" or "logging". (mandatory) m is the duration in minutes. default 15 minutes o is the folder where the tar.gz be pulled locally from the kargo server. default is "data\logging" or "data\prometheus" folder on the same path. s currently its optional , we only support "azblob" as remote storage i is for the identity of the machine, by default its managed identity.
+1. k is the path to kubeconfig file ( mandatory )
+2. c is to specify the type of collcection .
+Currently supported are "prometheus" or "logging". (mandatory)
+3. m is the duration in minutes. default 15 minutes
+4. o is the folder where the tar.gz be pulled locally from the kargo server. default is "data\logging" or "data\prometheus" folder on the same path.
+5. s currently its optional , we only support "azblob" as remote storage
+6. i is for the identity of the machine, by default its managed identity.
 We can set is to "connectionstring".

- Example:
+Examples:

  A.  To execute script to fetch logs for every 2 minutes from a system having managed identity